 In November 2019, when the Portland City Council voted to accept the Portland Street Response, Commissioner Chloe Eudaly said that the plan was designed in large part to help the homeless population and others who wind up being treated as criminals even though they’re not.
 “Being homeless is not a crime, having a mental illness is not a crime, and addiction is not a crime,” said Eudaly.
 Making 911 responses more nuanced also has an even wider-reaching impact for racial justice.

 As San Francisco followed suit with similar police reform policies, Mayor London Breed acknowledged that decreasing the time police spend face to face with the community would naturally decrease police violence overall.
 “San Francisco has made progress reforming our police department, but we know that we still have significant work to do,” she told the Los Angeles Times.
 “We know that a lack of equity in our society overall leads to a lot of the problems that police are being asked to solve.”
 (Breed has also moved forward with a policy to ban the use of military-grade weapons in interactions with unarmed civilians, audit hiring, and promotional exams by the San Francisco Police Department and the San Francisco Sheriff’s Department, and introduce bias testing into these same settings.)

 Really, the conversation around what a more fastidious emergency response system should look like has just begun.
-As other American cities follow in Eugene, Portland, and San Francisco’s footsteps, we may start to see emergency services equipped to handle a myriad of situations so that human lives don’t become the collateral of “justice.”
-Only time will tell.
+As other American cities follow in New York, Eugene, Portland, and San Francisco’s footsteps, we may start to see emergency services equipped to handle situations peacefully, ensuring that loss of human life doesn’t become the collateral damage of “justice.”

 Loading More Posts...